Lille Strandstræde 20

-Henry Fife's widow Louise Augusta Fife (née Mørk) was at the time of the 1880 census still residing in the building with four unmarried children and two maids.
-James John Falbor Fife was now managing the family carriage factory.

-20th century

-The physician Andreas Brünniche lived in the building at the turn of the century.
-The author Herman Bang was from July 1909 to August 1911 among the residents in the building.
-The businessman and former minister of trade Tyge Rothe (1877-1970) resided on the third floor from 1933 to 1940.

-Dines Petersen & Co., a wholesale business, was based in the building in 1950.
-The company had been founded by Peter Dines Petersen (1859-1944) in 1896.
-It was in 1910 taken over by Halfdan Hendriksen (1881-) and S. N. S. Holm (1883-).
-The latter left the company in 1924.
-In 1946m it was taken over by V. M. Jacobsen (1903-) and Kaj Kongstad (1902-).

-S. Kjersgaard & Co., another company, has also been based in the building.

 Architecture

-The building is in four storeys over a raised cellar.
+The building is in four stories over a raised cellar.
 The nine-bay facade is rendered white with rusticated finishing on the ground floor.
 A gateway is located in the central bay and the two outer bays.
 The windows in the two slightly projecting outer bays are topped by rounded pediments on the first floor and the seven central windows are topped by a frieze.
 The rook features seven dormer windows.

 The gateway opens to a small courtyard.
-The two perpendicular side wings are younger than the front wing but it is not known exactly when they were building.
-The rear wing is from 1858.
+The two perpendicular side wings are newer than the front wing but it is not known exactly when they were built.
+The rear wing was built in 1858.

-Today

-Lille Strandstræde 20 contains a single condominium on each floor.
-It is owned by E/F Lille Strandstræde 20.